-In this letter, we study how the existence of ultralight axion particle is imprinted in the GW signals emitted by the neutron star-black hole (NS-BH) binary.
-The ultralight axion could affect the binary system through three different mechanisms.
-One important mechanism is the mass depletion of axion cloud (DC).
-The axions in the cloud induced by the black hole superradiant instability could continuously annihilate into gravitons, gradually bringing down the mass of gravitational atom and changing the gravitational field between the binary.
-Another mechanism is that the surrounding axion DM could exert a dynamical friction (DF) force on the neutron star and drag it while it is orbiting the black hole.
-The third one is that when the neutron star is endowed with a scalar charge by axion particles, the NS-BH binary could emit scalar bosons through the dipole radiation (DR) during the inspiral.
-These three effects could take more orbital energy away and hence modify the binary evolution in the inspiral stage, which might be observable via GW detection and pulsar timing measurement.
-For GW detection, we also study the distinguishability of the GW waveforms with and without taking into account the effects from ultralight axion particles, mostly based on the phase shift of the GW signal at TianQin and LISA.
+In this letter, we explore new observational effects to detect the ultralight axion particle by GW and pulsar timing measurement in the neutron star (NS)-BH-like binary {as shown in Fig.~\ref{sc}.
+Besides the well-studied imprints on the binary GWs from the dynamical friction (DF) and possible dipole radiation (DR), we notice a missing but the most important mechanism, namely, the mass depletion of axion cloud (DC).
+The axions in the cloud induced by the BH superradiant instability could continuously annihilate into gravitons, gradually bringing down the mass of gravitational atom and changing the gravitational field between the binary.
+This new effect could take more energy away} and hence modify the binary evolution in the inspiral stage, which might be observable via GW and pulsar timing measurement.
+Finally we study the distinguishability of the GW waveforms with and without ultralight axions, mostly based on the phase shift of the GW signal at TianQin and LISA.